rota1001/kernel-rootkit/README.md

-# kernel-rootkit
+# ksymless

-This kernel rootkit aims at linux v6.11+ kernel versions with x86-64 architecture.
+This is a kernel rootkit that works without kallsyms and kprobe support.
+It aims at linux v6.11+ kernel versions with x86-64 architecture.
 All the features will be tested on ubuntu 24.04 and some other experiment environments.

 ## Claim
 This rootkit is for **Educational Purpose**, do not use it to do anything illegally.